hmamaysky/Energy/README.md

 # Energy paper (Calomiris, &#199;akir Melek, Mamaysky 2021) code

-* `Analysis/` directory contains the SDF construction, OOS runs tests, and outliers plots.
+* `Analysis/` -- directory contains the SDF construction, OOS runs tests, and outliers plots.
-* `InSample/` contains all the in-sample forward selection and bootstrapping code
+* `InSample/` -- all the in-sample forward selection and bootstrapping code
-* `OutOfSample/` contains the various out-of-sample tests
+* `OutOfSample/` -- various out-of-sample tests
+* `Reconciliation` -- code to comapre new topic model (circa 2024) to the prior topic model (from the KC Fed working paper version)
-* `TextProcessing/` contains the Reuters archive analytics
+* `TextProcessing/` -- Reuters archive analytics
-* `VariableConstruction/` contains the code to construct dependent and explanatory variables
+* `VariableConstruction/` -- code to construct dependent and explanatory variables
-* `data/` contains the data output of the project
+* `data/` -- data output of the project
   * the text pull data for the original MS submission are in `/shared/share_mamaysky-glasserman/energy_drivers/2020-11-16/DataProcessing`
     * `info/` contains the monthly lists of articles with text stats, like sentiment, entropy, topic allocations
     * `Louvain/` contains the topic model, i.e., words in topics